calebhyun/pickleball-point-analysis/README.md

 From this chart we can examine a number of things.
 Here are the descriptions and analyses of each category from left to right:

-      `O` is for other, and a majority of the shots are uncategorized based on this `D` is for dink, this is to be expected because the sport centers around dinks `SE` is the serves
+`O` - other, and a majority of the shots are uncategorized based on this `D` - dink, this is to be expected because the sport centers around dinks `SE` - serves
-      `R` is the returns
+`R` - returns
-      `tsDrp` is the number of third shot drives `tsDrv` is the number of third shot drops interestingly enough, the third shot drop is more popular than the drive `SP` is for speed ups
+`tsDrp` - number of third shot drives
+`tsDrv` - number of third shot drops interestingly enough, the third shot drop is more popular than the drive `SP` - speed ups
-      `L` is the number of lobs, we expect this, as lobs are not very popular `E` is for ernies, or shots where a player jumps over the kitchen to hit a volley `tsL` is the number of third shot lobs, where this is clearly a last resort third shot `A` is ATP's or around the post shots where the ball doesn't travel over the net
+`L` - number of lobs, we expect this, as lobs are not very popular `E` - ernies, or shots where a player jumps over the kitchen to hit a volley `tsL` - number of third shot lobs, where this is clearly a last resort third shot `A` - ATP's or around the post shots where the ball doesn't travel over the net

 Additionally, we might want to analyze some of these shot types, in terms of whether or not the type of third shot weighs a large part of the winner, or we could want to look at which team hit a speed up shot first during the point.

 ### Bivariate Analysis
 <iframe
   src="assets/rally_length_vs_dink_count.html"